nopnop2002/esp-idf-video-streaming/README.md

 If the power supplied to the USB port is insufficient, the camera will not operate and ESP32 resets.

 ## USB Type-A Femail connector
-Breakout boards are available from AliExpress or eBay.
+USB connectors are available from AliExpress or eBay.
 I used this.
 ![USBConnector](https://github.com/user-attachments/assets/8d7d8f0a-d289-44b8-ae90-c693a1099ca0)